 Retinoids work in several different ways by different mechanisms.
 These compounds are required for normal growth and development of many cells and tissues.
 Retinoids enhance the process of cell differentiation (the process by which cells grow and develop), so that for cells, which are not growing normally, the addition of retinoids can push their development towards normal.
 In many of the scaly skin conditions, such as ichthyosis, additional retinoid can help the skin cells grow more normally.

 Several retinoids are used as drugs either topically (rub on) or systemically (delivered to the whole body, as in a pill).
 Retinoic acid (tretinoin, Retin A, Renova), is used as a topical treatment for acne and may help other skin conditions such as sun induced skin damage, and thick or scaly conditions such as ichthyosis.
-Isotretinoin (Accutane) is an oral medication used for a type of severe acne and may also help scaly skin conditions.
+Tazarotene is a different retinoid compound that is used topically for similar problems and has shown benefit when used to treat ectropion (pulling down of the eyelids).
+Isotretinoin (known as Accutane before 2009) is an oral medication used for a type of severe acne and may also help scaly skin conditions.
 Acitretin (Soriatane) is used for psoriasis, ichthyosis, and other skin disorders.

 Systemic retinoid therapy almost always causes some side effects.
 Most are usually mild and easily controlled.
 The side effects include: dryness and scaling of the skin and mucous membranes; blood test abnormalities, such as increases in triglycerides and cholesterol, and abnormal liver function; and joint stiffness.

-Naturally occurring retinoids are important for the normal development of the fetus, but if a pregnant woman takes additional oral retinoids they can interfere with development and lead to birth defects.
-Even one pill of any retinoid taken during pregnancy can lead to severe birth defects such as a malformed brain, severe retardation, abnormal eyes, abnormal ears, and serious heart defects.
-Any woman of childbearing age must be on two effective forms of birth control while taking retinoids (birth control pills, implanted hormone therapy, condoms, diaphragms, etc.).
+Naturally occurring retinoids (as vitamins) are important for the normal development of the fetus, but if a pregnant woman takes other oral retinoid drugs they can interfere with development and lead to birth defects.
+Even one pill of a retinoid drug taken during pregnancy can lead to severe birth defects such as a malformed brain, severe retardation, abnormal eyes, abnormal ears, and serious heart defects.
+Any woman of childbearing age must be on two effective forms of birth control (birth control pills, implanted hormone therapy, condoms, diaphragms, etc.) while taking retinoid drugs.
 In addition, certain retinoids can stay in the body for a very long time (possibly several years), and should not be taken by women who could possibly get pregnant without significant discussion with a physician and an understanding of the risks.

 This information was summarized from an article written by John J. DiGiovanna, MD, for an issue of the Ichthyosis Focus.
 The information herein was reviewed and revised by members of the Foundation for Ichthyosis & Related Skin Types, Inc. Medical & Scientific Advisory Board.